O-rensa/o-medrelay/README.md

 * **MedRelay Mobile (The Privacy Controller):** An Android/iOS app that acts as the patient's personal authorization center.
 It manages encryption keys, sharing permissions, and serves as a secure storage vault.
 * **Shared Core:** A unified Dart library for AES-256 encryption, decentralized identity (DID) logic, and SQLite persistence.

+## 🔐 Security Architecture
+MedRelay follows the principle of **Zero-Knowledge Architecture**.
+Because our code is open-source, the security of the data does not rely on "secrets" in the code, but on mathematically proven encryption:

+* **End-to-End Encryption (E2EE):** Data is encrypted locally on the device (Desktop or Mobile) using **AES-256** before it ever leaves the facility or the patient's hand.
+* **Open Trust:** By open-sourcing our encryption logic, we allow the medical community and security researchers to audit our code.
+This proves that **Rara Studios** and the MedRelay relay servers never have access to the plain-text medical records.
+* **Patient-Controlled Keys:** The encryption keys stay with the patient.
+Even if our relay servers are compromised, the data remains a useless, encrypted "black box" to any attacker.

 ## ⚖️ Why AGPLv3?
 MedRelay is licensed under the **GNU Affero General Public License v3.0**.
 This choice is fundamental to our mission: